sriramss/docs-csm/302-NCN-METADATA-BONDX.md

 the MACs for your BOND from each spine switch.

 > Tip: A PCIe card with dual-heads may go to either spine switch, meaning MAC0 ought to be collected from
 > spine-01.
-Please refer to your cabling diagram, or actual rack (in-person).
+Please refer to your cabling diagram, or actual rack (in-person302).

 1. Follow "Metadata BMC" on each spine switch that port1 and port2 of the bond isplugged into.
 2. Usually the 2nd/3rd/4th/Nth MAC on the PCIe card will be a 0x1 or 0x2 deviation from the first port.
 If you confirm this, then collection